Continue with Facebook

 For example, if you need skin grafting — a procedure that replaces damaged skin with healthy skin from another part of your body — you may require a plastic surgeon.
 If you’re considering surgery for HS, make sure the provider has experience treating the condition.
 This will help ensure you have the best outcome possible.

 For some people, certain foods may make HS symptoms worse.
-A registered dietitian can help you figure out what foods may be triggering your symptoms and help you figure out a nutritious meal plan that supports both your skin health and overall health.
+A registered dietitian can help you discover what foods may trigger your symptoms and help you figure out a nutritious meal plan that supports both your skin and your overall health.

 There’s some evidence that having a high body weight can make HS worse.
 If weight loss is a goal for you, a dietitian can help you create a weight-management plan that works for you.